jdoleary/Spellmasons/docs/TasksCurrent.md

 - out of range circle stuck up  with no spell
 # 2022-10-25
 ## Priorities
-- bug: too many player configs are being sent for some reason
 - Fix underworld cleanup so no state carries over
 - **important**Allow multiplayer game restart after wipe
     - All players return to lobby after 10 seconds
     - cleans up underworld
     - Currently it just lets you exit to main menu but if you rejoin the game it still exists with everyone dead in it
 ## All
 - fixed?
     - bug: in multiplayer games units are spawning out of bounds